DreamHollow/Project-PageMagic/README.md

 # PageMagic - Visual-Design Branch
 (Experimental) Web Page Generator

+Important note: SFML is NOT included with this project.
+You can get the SFML libraries from the SFML website.

 This is an experimental open-source HTML formatting program.
 This version of PageMagic has been modified to include window rendering, graphical output, and audio output.